hyperledger/fabric/docs/source/txflow.rst

 and received back necessary cryptographic material, which is used to authenticate to the network.

-The chaincode (containing a set of key value pairs representing the initial state of the radish market) is installed on the peers and instantiated on the channel.
+The ledger (containing a set of key value pairs representing the initial state of the radish market) is installed on the peers and instantiated on the channel.
 The chaincode contains logic defining a set of transaction instructions and the agreed upon price for a radish.
 An endorsement policy has